You’ve heard the earth-shaking statistics about shocking numbers of women wandering around in the wrong bra size. This story isn’t about that.

 We love a good lounge bra, but Edmark’s got us feeling jazzed about brushing the dust off our more sophisticated side.
 After all, there are bras out there that can do it all, offering both support and beautiful designs.
 “And at our age, you deserve it,” Edmark says.
 “Why not treat yourself to a really great bra?”

-The Prima Donna Forever full-cup bra is a worthy splurge, made with four parts, all the right seams, integrated side support panels for lift and centering, 4-inch-tall sides, microfiber for stretch, extra-wide elastic straps with lace, and a beautiful scalloped lace neckline.
+You’ll love splurge-worthy Prima Donna Forever full-cup, made with four parts, all the right seams, integrated side support panels for lift and centering, 4-inch-tall sides, microfiber for stretch, extra-wide elastic straps with lace, and a beautiful scalloped lace neckline.
 Available at herroom.com, $143.

 The Simone Perele Andora 3D plunge bra has a contoured, preformed cup that holds its shape off your body and a knit design for the soft feel bra-shoppers crave.
 Available at amazon, $99.